Azure/azure-functions-core-tools/README.md

 func functionapp init
 ```

+## Default Directories

+* `CurrentDirectory`: is the default directory the functions runtime looks for functions in.
+* `%TMP%\LogFiles\Application\Functions`: is the default directory for logs.
+It mirrors the logs directory on Azure as well.

 ## License

 This project is under the benevolent umbrella of the [.NET Foundation](http://www.dotnetfoundation.org/) and is licensed under [the MIT License](LICENSE.txt)